purcelba/jekyll-now/Neuroscience.md

 ___

-## Evaluating methods for measuring and visualizing human similarity judgments
+## Evaluating Methods for Measuring and Visualizing Human Similarity Judgments

 As an undergraduate, I evaluated methods for visualizing the structure of human categorization of colors and personality traits.
 I collected human similarity judgments of color and personality trait stimuli using a "sort-and-merge" procedure in which subjects grouped stimuli into clusters based on their perceived similarity and subsequently merged the clusters based their overall group similarity.
 I visualized the resulting similarity structure using an multidimensional scaling (MDS) procedrue.
 I assessed the internal validity of the procedure using percent variance explained and the external validity of the procedure by comparing the shape of the solution to a "ground truth" dataset obtained using pairwise similarity judgments.
 I found that the sort-and-merge procedure could capture the structure of judgments quite well, establishing it as a cheaper and less time-consuming alternative to pairwise judgments for measuring human categorization.